Priorities - Community First

 Infrastructure

-New Westminster has an aggressive Capital Plan.
-We need to assure that plan is realized over the next 5 years.
-From building Canada’s largest Zero Carbon recreation centre to the less exciting work of substation upgrades and sewer separation infrastructure, we are investing in the infrastructure that builds resilience into our community.
+New Westminster has an aggressive Capital Plan, and is quickly becoming a leader in Asset Management.
+From building Canada’s first Zero Carbon certified aquatic and recreation centre to the less exciting (but essential) work of electrical, water and sewer upgrades, we are investing in the infrastructure that builds resilience into our community.
+At the heart of this is planning infrastructure needs for the decades ahead, and the finance tools to pay for it, so we can meet a growing community’s needs.

 Compassion